kaminiwalunj/OpenAIWorkshop/scenarios/prompt_engineering/04_Fine_Tuning.md

 ### Fine Tuning

-You might consider fine-tuning when you have a large and high-quality dataset that is relevant to your task or domain and you want to create a customized model that can produce more accurate and consistent outputs than the general model.
+You might consider fine-tuning when you have a large and high-quality dataset that is relevant to your task or domain, and you want to create a customized model that can produce more accurate and consistent outputs than the general model.

 ### Prompt Engineering

-You might consider prompt engineering when you have a limited or no dataset and you want to leverage the existing knowledge and capabilities of a general model by asking the right questions or providing the right context.
+You might consider prompt engineering when you have a limited or no dataset, and you want to leverage the existing knowledge and capabilities of a general model by asking the right questions or providing the right context.

-**IMPORTANT NOTE**: Both methods require some trial and error, but fine-tuning usually takes more time and resources than prompt engineering, and it is not always necessary to fine-tune a model to get the desired results.
+**IMPORTANT NOTE:** Both methods require some trial and error, but fine-tuning usually takes more time and resources than prompt engineering, and it is not always necessary to fine-tune a model to get the desired results.
 It is therefore preferable to start with prompt engineering and only consider fine-tuning if you are unable to get the desired results.

 ## Operation Cost Considerations